Insta360Develop/CameraSDK-iOS/README.md

 ### <a name="Further_Config" />For further preview config</a>

-* You can configure the preview resolution through the following parameters of `INSCameraMediaSession`, and all supported resolutions are list in `INSCameraMediaBasic`.
+* You can configure the preview resolution through the following parameters of `INSCameraMediaSession`, and all supported resolutions are list in `INSCameraMediaBasic.h`.

 ```Objective-C
 /*!